MicrosoftDocs/entra-docs/docs/identity/devices/device-setup-macos-pssoe-out-of-box.md

 1. When a **Single Sign-On** window appears, enter your local account password and select **OK**. <!--TODO: Insert recording vid 1m09sec screenshot-->
 1. If your local password differs to your Microsoft Entra ID password, an **Authentication Required** popup appears on the top right of the screen.
 Hover over the banner and select **Sign-in**.
 1. When a **Microsoft Entra** window appears, enter your Microsoft Entra ID password and select **Sign In**. <!--TODO: Insert recording vid 1m21sec screenshot-->
 1. After unlocking the Mac, you can now use PSSO to access Microsoft app resources.
-From this point on, your local password won't work because you have enabled PSSO for your device.
+From this point on, your old password doesn't work because PSSO is enabled for your device.

 ---

 ## Web Enrollment

-The steps outlined in [Registration with Automated Device Enrollment](#registration-with-automated-device-enrollment) is the recommended use, however you can also use the Web Enrollment method.
+Although [Registration with Automated Device Enrollment](#registration-with-automated-device-enrollment) is the recommended use, you can also use the Web Enrollment method to register your device with PSSO.

 1. Once the Home screen appears, open Outlook and an **Add Account** window appears.
 Enter your email address and select **Continue**. <!--TODO: Insert slide 24 screenshot-->
 1. Follow the steps in the MFA flow to complete sign-in.